-Like everything else, there is an acceptable way, a better way, and a wrong way to load cargo in a truck.
+Like everything else, there is an acceptable way, a better way, and a wrong way to load cargo in a semi truck, tanker truck, or even a tow truck.
 Federal and state regulations are more than guidelines, they are specific requirements when it comes to the weight, size, length, width, and height of the loaded cargo.
 Additionally, there are detailed requirements for properly securing the load.
 Mistakes, negligence, or carelessness with the loading process can be life-changing.

 It is becoming easier for truck owners and trucking companies to remotely monitor the condition of the vehicle from any internet-enabled computer.
 Innovative technology like aftermarket telematics and GPS tracking monitoring systems will go a long way toward: